Kurocado-Studio/styleguide-turborepo-template/README.md

-# Kurocado Studio Design System
+# Kurocado Studio Turborepo Template

 This repository contains the design system for [Kurocado Studio](https://www.kurocado.studio).
 It provides UI components, design guidelines, and utilities that are shared across our projects.